The Divine Council - Stephen Smoot

 Then finally, last but not least, you recall in the Book of Helaman another Nephi who has a vision of God.
 God says, “I swear to you in the presence of my angels that I will make this covenant with you,” where Nephi is given the sealing power and this great prophetic power in commission.
 Once again, there’s the same pattern.
 Nephi is called up; God swears in the presence of his angels, indicating the divine council; Nephi is given a divine power or divine mandate and then goes back down and preaches it to the people.
 So there’s a number places in the Book of Mormon where it shows up.
 Like I said, I think it’s an indication that it’s drawing from the same ancient Near Eastern tradition and is following the biblical pattern that we see throughout the Hebrew Bible.

 Laura Hales: I want to change topics just slightly and move toward creation myths.

 Stephen Smoot: Okay.

-Laura Hales: Before we talk about those creation myths, I want to define myth for listeners because some people think myth means lie, or something made up, which is actually the fourth definition according to Merriam-Webster, but we’re going to go with the first definition, which is, “a usually traditional story of ostensibly historical events that serves to unfold part of the world view of a people, or explain a practice, belief, or natural phenomenon.”
+Laura Hales: Before we talk about those creation myths, I want to define myth for listeners because some people think myth means lie or something made up, which is actually the fourth definition according to Merriam–Webster.
+We’re going to go with the first definition, which is, “A usually traditional story of ostensibly historical events that serves to unfold part of the world view of a people, or explain a practice, belief, or natural phenomenon.”
 After I read your two articles, I went back to Moses and Abraham and read the creation myths there, which up to this point I figured to be nearly identical.
 Rereading, I find them so different.

 Stephen Smoot: Lots of differences, absolutely.